Presentina/magento2-payment-integration-novalnet/README.md

 See our License Agreement at: https://www.novalnet.com/payment-plugins/free/license

 ## Documentation & Support
-For more information about the Magento 2 Payment Integration by Novalnet, please get in touch with us: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>
+For more information about the Magento 2 Payment Integration, for support requests and for bug reporting, please contact us: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>

 Novalnet AG<br>
 Zahlungsinstitut (ZAG)<br>
 Feringastr.
 4<br>
 85774 Unterföhring<br>
-Deutschland :de: <br>
+Deutschland <br>
 Website: www.novalnet.de

 ## Who is Novalnet AG?